preston-werner-ventures/prestonwernerventures.com/notes/YOU'RE INVITED: A tech-climate convergence, far from the sluggish center.md

 The report leaves one wondering if a few NAS technocrats have been reading Robinson’s books.
 Loosely known as solar geoengineering, the term refers to strategies meant to cool the Earth by either absorbing heat at high altitudes or reflecting it at lower altitudes.
 Particles could be distributed by airplane or ship, and would function in much the same way volcanos tend to cool the planet following eruptions.

-Theresa Preston-Werner, in her quest to develop a more coherent vision for climate philanthropy, cited the $100 million to $200 million range discussed in the NAS report, suggesting that foundations such as PWV and others might be able to manage that level if governments focus elsewhere.
-It’s these kinds of decisions that really could make or break a nascent technology idea from the venture-philanthropy side — and why PWV weighs all options when deciding how to invest or donate its money.
+Theresa Preston-Werner, in her quest to develop a more coherent vision for climate philanthropy, cited the $100 million to $200 million range discussed in the NAS report, suggesting that foundations such as 128 Collective and others might be able to manage that level if governments focus elsewhere.
+It’s these kinds of decisions that really could make or break a nascent technology idea from the venture-philanthropy side — and why 128 Collective weighs all options when deciding how to invest or donate its money.

 “You put a couple of family foundations together, and you’d be able to fund that and not be waiting for government to figure it out,” she said.

-Jae Pasari, PWV’s climate program manager and the scientist of the group, offered that foundations are already the first movers on solar radiation management, with the Grantham Foundation so far the biggest funder.
+Jae Pasari, 128 Collective’s climate program manager and the scientist of the group, offered that foundations are already the first movers on solar radiation management, with the Grantham Foundation so far the biggest funder.
 Marine cloud brightening is perhaps the most likely approach to emerge from this crowd, he said, because it can be tested more easily by ships crossing oceans and “has a lot better chance for social license,” as it involves saltwater projected into the atmosphere rather than man-made aerosols.

 But the topic is not without controversy.
 Many on the environmental left fear that consideration of technological interventions would hurt broader plans to green the economy with clean energy sources to avoid emissions from the source.
 In a Dec.
 2020 interview with “Rolling Stone,” Robinson acknowledged an “intense prejudice against the idea of geoengineering” but called the position “a category error” that may not pay attention to “the realities of the danger that we’re in.”